Wikeyn/Chrome-Video-Skipper/README.md

 use "[" to skip1,use "]" to skip2

-if you mistakenly pressed wrong one,you could use "\" next to the "]" to cancel the last operate
+if you mistakenly pressed wrong one,you could use "\" to cancel the last operate